 Preschoolers may enjoy Aunty’s Beach House, which is a Disney-style babysitting.
 Children ages 3-12 do crafts, watch Disney movies, and play games, and all under the watchful eye of Disney supervision.
 Keiki Cove Splash Zone is a splash park that is perfect for those hot paradise days.
 Mo’olelo Fire Pit Storytelling is another great activity for kids in this age group — gather around the fire as Uncle and Moana tell a story using puppets, props, and some Disney magic.

 The older your kids are, the more activities Aulani offers.
-Waikolohe Pool is currently under construction, though it is scheduled to reopen in mid-December 2019.
-The pool area is the place for parties with Disney character appearances and interactive pool activities with cast members.
+Waikolohe Pool is the place for parties with Disney character appearances and interactive pool activities with cast members.
 Kids and parents together can hunt for clues and solve puzzles on the Menehune Adventure Trail.
 There is even a play area nearby known as Menehune Bridge.
 Your kids can also take a guided tour to learn about the landscape and imagineering behind the resort.

 Tweens and Teens

 Tweens and teens can participate in most of the above activities from the splash zone to the Menehune Bridge.
 Older kids are also welcome to play golf at the nearby Ko Olina Golf Club.
 Some days, they can even golf for free after 3pm.

 The Painted Sky Teen Spa is just what it sounds like — a spa for teens ages 13-17 only.
 It is a great way to unwind from a busy school schedule back at home.